 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports launched.
-By early 2010 the production and import of R22 was reduced.
-However, servicing current, existing equipment is still permitted while there is an available supply of R22.
-To ensure the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician.
-Production and import of R22 will be continually reduced by law until 2020, when all production and import will be forbidden.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+By early 2010 the production and import of R22 became prohibited.
+However, servicing current, existing equipment is still allowed while there is an available supply of R22.
+To ensure the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 So how does this affect prices?

 If this sounds like a case study on supply and demand, then you are correct.
 As you can imagine, older air conditioners may have more leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only gone up due to scarcity.

 Don’t forget that in order to purchase R22, you’ll need to be an EPA-certified technician.
 So, the typical homeowner can’t purchase a cylinder themselves.
 In addition, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
 This expense is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.